 Here I will post the latest creations for my story.
-I'm not a writer (and many of you reading this, know I'm not one to read books...)
+I'm not a writer (and many of you reading this, know I'm not one to read books except for graphic novels...)
 That's why I am using visuals to show what's in my head.
 Of course there are some things I'm writing down, but that's more a memory aid to remind myself of the things I come up with.
 If you came here to see my commercial freelance work, please look under +DESIGN in the top navigation.

 While pacing small circles around my house, Spotify introduced me to new music.
 My first child (and only so far) was just born, which meant there was limited 'me time'.
 My mind would wander off and get inspired by this amazing music I was hearing.